jamstack-cms/jamstack-cms/README.md

 ### This is a beta version!

-While the CMS is ready to deploy to day as is, this is still in beta.
+While the CMS is ready to deploy today as it is, this project is still in beta.
 There is quite a bit of work to do before I am ready to ship version 1.
 Here are some of the things I will be focusing on:

-1. Accessibility
+1. Improved accessibility
 2. Performance
 3. Comment feature
 4. Native Gatsby theming